astronomer/docs/learn/airflow-kafka.md

 :::tip

-You can directly connect a blob storage (for example an Amazon S3 bucket) to your Kafka topic as a consumer.
-The ConsumeFromTopicOperator helps you use Airflow to schedule the consuming task.
-Instead of writing the messages retrieved to the Airflow logs, you can instead write them to S3 with the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).
+The ConsumeFromTopicOperator can replace classical sinks by containing the logic to write messages to a storage destination in its `apply_function`.
+This gives you the advantage of being able to use Airflow to schedule message consumption from a Kafka topic based on complex logic embedded in your wider data ecosystem.
+For example, you can write messages to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator) which depends on other upstream task having completed successfully, for example creation of a specific S3 bucket.

 :::

 ## Step 4: Create a listener DAG

-Airflow can run a downstream task when a specific message appears in your Kafka topic.
-The AwaitMessageTriggerFunctionSensor is a [deferrable operator](deferrable-operators.md) that listens to your Kafka topic for a message that fulfills specific criteria, which, when met, initiates another process in your DAG.
+Airflow can run a function when a specific message appears in your Kafka topic.
+The AwaitMessageTriggerFunctionSensor is a [deferrable operator](deferrable-operators.md) that listens to your Kafka topic for a message that fulfills specific criteria, which, when met, runs the callable provided to `event_triggered_function`.
+The TriggerDagRunOperator can be used within the `event_triggered_function` to initiate a run of a downstream DAG.

 1. Create a new file in your `dags` folder called `listen_to_the_stream.py`.